Johnny

 love it in the way I loved Tod Browning's Dracula,

 or Frankenstein.
+That's

 the stuff